elliotweiser/elliotweiser.github.io/README.md

 work they can do, while encouraging a fun, collaborative atmosphere.
 We observe strict code review guidelines, automate any repeatable task, and test EVERYTHING.
 We encourage each other to write high-quality code, commit messages, and documentation.
-Our team practices the AGILE methodology to help manage our workload.
+Our team practices AGILE to help manage our workload.
 Each member of the team "manages up" by leading scrums and contributing to our road-map.
-Furthermore, we've established healthy collaborative relationships with other engineering teams.
+Furthermore, we've established healthy, collaborative relationships with other engineering teams.
 These teams help assist with beta testing, providing feedback, and informing our backlog.

 Below I describe some of the projects I’ve worked on while at Comcast.